offbynull/palignprims/README.md

 }
 ```

-PAlignPrims comes ready to use with several preconfigured aligners, all of which live within [offbynull::aligner::aligners](https://github.com/offbynull/aligner/tree/main/offbynull/aligner/aligners).
+PAlignPrims comes ready to use with several preconfigured aligners.
 To learn more about ...

  * preconfigured aligners, see [Choosing a Preconfigured Aligner](#choosing-a-preconfigured-aligner).
  * applying alignments to other domains (e.g., non-character sequences), see [Customizing Sequences and Scorers](#customizing-sequences-and-scorers).